 To get help with fees you must either have:

 - be an EU citizen and have been living in the EU for 3 continuous years immediately before the start of your course

 - have ‘indefinite leave to remain’ in the UK

-To get help with living costs you must be from England, Scotland or Wales.
+To get help with living costs you must be from England, Scotland, Wales or Northern Ireland.

 You must be studying for one of these Trinity College London Diplomas: